OpenTabletDriver/OpenTabletDriver/CONTRIBUTING.md

 specifications, functions, and initialization data which are all used to make a drawing tablet device, also referred to as a digitizer, functional.

+## Tablet Configuration branch target

+Tablet configuration pull requests must only be targeted to `0.6.x` branch, unless support is already included (merged) into the `0.6.x` branch.

+Exceptions can be made if the model is otherwise not supportable on the `0.6.x` branch.

+Worded differently, do not target tablet configurations for the `avalonia` branch unless it is to test an experimental feature that only that branch supports, or if you're porting a (preferably merged) tablet configuration from the `0.6.x` branch.

+It is the responsibility of project maintainers to ensure that tablet configurations are synchronized across branches regularly

 ## Adding a Configuration

 Documentation for the fields within configurations can be found on the official OpenTabletDriver